 Our electrician was onsite to complete the Electrical Inspection Condition Report (EICR).
-This important document ensures electrical systems complies with BS7671 18th edition 2018 (including amendments).
-It will highlight: if the electrical circuits are in a good condition and safe to use; whether or not there is risk of electric shock; if any installed electrical work is defective; recommendations for the earthing within the building; the consumer unit will be inspected for its condition and is valid for 5 years.
+This important document ensures electrical systems comply with BS7671 18th edition 2018 (including amendments).
+It will highlight if the electrical circuits are in a good condition and safe to use; whether or not there is a risk of electric shock; if any installed electrical work is defective; recommendations for the earthing within the building; the consumer unit will be inspected for its condition and is valid for 5 years.

 - Spa hotels & leisure centres – 3 years

 - Hospitals or clinics – 1 year